I used to hate how I looked.

 As a kid, I used to cram 20 sit-ups just minutes before a swim day so it would look like I had abs.
 I was always the last person to take off my shirt because I didn't want anyone to see my stomach.

-I've failed working out consistently more times than I can count.
+I've failed to work out consistently more times than I can count.
 I've tried to restrict my junk food like having "No Taco Bell April" and somehow, I found myself at the drive-through line at 11pm ordering a Crunch Wrap Supreme.

 No matter what I did, I never had abs.
 Even when I was active and fit while playing sports in high school, I still believed I was fat and unlovable.